xaoex/xa1ex/README.md

 # xa1ex
 +ccompute all things to ops

-ops (big or small situstion with code that does something)
+ops (big or small situstion with code that does something, with apps or whatever such as parts from xa2ex)